manartorky/NearBy-App/README.md

 * Signup and get your own creds from [FourSquare](https://foursquare.com/developers/apps)
 * Clone the project.
 * Inside build.gradle for your app module.
 Add your CLIENT_ID & CLIENT_SECRET
-* Build and run the porject.
+* Build and run the project.

 ## Concerns
 * The API may hit the maximum quota.
 So, you may need to repeat the third step in the Setup guide.
+* On Kitkat devices.
+Location mode should be "High Accuracy" otherwise, location detection problems may occur.

 ## Built with
 * MVVM as presentation layer.